jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 When you make a specification mistake, which you can see from above is easy to do, it often won’t alert you.
 It just won’t work as you think it should.
 I spent a lot of time scratching my head staring at my SUT implementation when the real problem was in the Mockito Test Double specification.

-There were times when I just couldn’t emulate the Test Double behavior, that I wanted.
+There were times when I just couldn’t emulate the Test Double behavior that I wanted.
 This could have been behavior that Mockito did not support or it could have been Mockito knowledge that I didn’t quite have yet.
 I’d create my own Test Double when I couldn’t continue with Mockito.

 While this is completely subjective, I recommend the same path.
-Create your own Test Doubles until you gain confidence.
+Create your own Test Doubles until you gain confidence and understanding of Test Doubles.
 Then slowly migrate to a Test Double Framework, such as Mockito.

 # Summary
 Test Doubles has been the focus of this blog, but there’s something more subtle afoot.
 Many ideas from previous blogs are coalescing into a common theme and Test Doubles has been a catalyst for that reaction.